 People can see your intentions and don’t mind being sold to if it’s done in the right way!

-So now that you know what not to do when starting a blog, let’s move on to actually finding some niche blog ideas:
+So now that you know what not to do when starting a blog, let’s move on to actually finding some niche blog ideas!

 For all of you preferred video learners out there, here is a quick video of niche blog ideas from our Youtube Channel below.

-What topic do you have trouble shutting up about?
+1. What topic do you have trouble shutting up about?

-The broad niche/topic of Avocadu is Healthy Living, but the sub-niches or sub-topics are what makes the real money for our blog.
+The broad niche/topic of our health and wellness blog is Healthy Living, but the sub-niches or sub-topics are what makes the real money for our blog.

 - Flat stomach secrets